rosiecakes/django-docker-dojo/README.md

 ## Ongoing development
 There are lots of ways to improve this repository to make it a strong, generic starter for API-driven web applications.
-Any and all ideas are welcome by creating a new issue, and/or issuing a Pull Request.
+Any / all ideas are welcome by creating a new issue, and/or issuing a Pull Request.
+My advice is not to bundle it with extremely specific technologies though, we want to keep it lean and usable for lots of different bases.

 We'll also want to make sure that the versions of all of these images, as well as the major application dependencies (Django, DRF, Celery, ReactJS) are kept up-to-date, based on the release schedules of these pieces of software.
+If you have any interest in doing that, that's great :)

 Feel free to get in touch if you want to ask questions, or suggest improvements.